palewire/first-python-notebook/docs/_build_html/_sources/notebook/index.rst.txt

 * `"Machine bias" <https://github.com/propublica/compas-analysis/blob/master/Compas%20Analysis.ipynb>`_ by ProPublica

 The first step in our lesson is to get Jupyter's software installed.
-We're going to start that process by creating a new development environment with virtualenv in your terminal.
-Name it after our application.

 .. code-block:: bash

-    virtualenv first-python-notebook
+    cd Code

 Jump into the directory it created.